collab-project/videojs-record/README.md

 npm install
 ```

-Start the local webserver for the examples:
+Build the library and start the local webserver:
 ```
-grunt serve
+npm run start
 ```

-And open http://localhost:9000/examples in a browser.
+And open http://localhost:9999/examples/audio-video.html in a browser.

 Options
 -------